Preliminary Engineering Activities for this project

 Purpose and Need:

 An environmental study called a Categorical Exclusion is being prepared to consider the environmental effects of the project.
-Design and traffic studies are underway.
-Various alternatives are being evaluated for widening N.C.
+Design and traffic studies are underway and various alternatives are being evaluated for widening N.C.
 147 including widening to six lanes (three lanes in each direction) or eight lanes (four lanes in each direction).
 Development and evaluation of project alternatives include traffic, crash, community and natural resource data, as well as stakeholder and public input.

 A feasibility study for this project was completed in March 2017.
 Planning and design work for the project began in summer 2018 and scoping meetings for the project were held with state and federal resource and regulatory agencies and local staff in September 2018.
 The project is listed on Connect 2045, the Research Triangle Region’s Metropolitan Transportation Plan (as amended in January 2019) for 2045.
 The plan calls for N.C.
 147 to be widened to eight lanes.